 If you are an international student (non-Canadian)

-Complete and submit the financial affidavit (page 2) as part of the pre-application process.
+Complete and submit the financial affidavit as part of the application process.

 The financial affidavit indicates where your financial support will come from to fund your studies at Houghton.
 Your support may come from your own personal funds or those of a family member or sponsor.

-Students who have taken the Test of English as a Foreign Language (TOEFL) may be considered for institutional aid.
+Students who have taken the Test of English as a Foreign Language (TOEFL) may be considered for merit-based scholarships.